affinitydb/doc/mvStore server.md

 ## USAGE NOTES

-Mvstore natively supports two query languages mvSQL and protobuf, plus a native C++ api.  mvSQL is a SQL dialect.  protobuf is query/response serialization defined with google protobuf.
-The store server supports both mvSQL and protobuf.
+Mvstore natively supports two query languages pathSQL and protobuf, plus a native C++ api.  pathSQL is a SQL dialect.  protobuf is query/response serialization defined with google protobuf.
+The store server supports both pathSQL and protobuf.

-With mvSQL queries, the result is sent in JSON encoding by default.
+With pathSQL queries, the result is sent in JSON encoding by default.
 (But you can alternatively request protobuf encoded results.)

 With protobuf encoded queries, the result is sent in protobuf by